eloquentanalytics/pyeloquent/README.md

 ### The Knowledge Graph

 The core list of the concepts and their relationships.
 This is the source of truth for the model and is used to generate all the other outputs.
+Note that the graph can surface derived attributes that were not explictly part of the model, such as the customer zipcode and name for an order.

 ```bash
 > eloquent describe graph